TwoPizza9621536/VideoLister/Contributing.md

 ```

 Replace `your branch name` with the branch name you want to use, make sure it
-reflect that changes you want to make.
+reflects that changes you want to make.
 Now you can make your changes and start
 contributing.

 ### Coding Style